asciinema/asciinema-player/src/parser/README.md

 - `cols` - number of terminal columns (terminal width in chars),
 - `rows` - number of terminal rows (terminal height in lines),
-- `frames` - iterable (e.g. array, generator) of frames, where each frame is a 2 element array containing frame time and a text to print (or specifically, to feed into virtual terminal emulator).
+- `frames` - iterable (e.g. array, generator) of frames, where each frame is a 2 element array, containing frame time (in seconds) and a text to print (or specifically, to feed into virtual terminal emulator).

 Example recording in its internal representation: